 The man sat there in the floating debris with blood oozing out of his fresh wound.
 He winced in pain as he climbed onto a piece of floating debris big enough to hold him.
 He looked around for any survivors.

-He saw movement on his right so he got back into the water and swam to find a man with blonde hair and bright blue eyes that looked only a little bit older than him.
+He saw movement to his right so he got back into the water and carefully swam to find a man with blonde hair and bright blue eyes that looked only slightly older than him.
 The man was covered in blood and coughing but thank god he was alive.
 The men climbed onto the floating piece of debris and exchanged looks that basically said "What-the-hell-just-happened?"
 The man that was just rescued said, "As captain, I- ugh…" he winced as the pain in his body increased when he tried to breathe.
 He couldn't speak anymore; barely move.
-The captain's eyes started to droop shut and the man grabbed his collar and started to desperately say, "Captain Parker!
+The captain's eyes started to slowly shut and Sgt.
+Thomas grabbed his collar and started to desperately say, "Captain Parker!
 Captain Parker!
 Come on!
 We can make it!
 Just stay with me!"

-Captain Parker awoke for a split second and whispered one last word to him before he fell limp and died like the rest of the crew, "Luke…"
+Captain Parker awoke for a split second and whispered one last thing to him before he fell limp and died like the rest of the crew, "The Crypt…"

-Luke then cried until he passed out on the debris from his wound.
+Confused, Luke then cried with grief until he passed out on the debris from his, still untended, wound.